Advantages

 - high standards that support integrity of trial operations

-A world-class ranking for the quality of clinical research provides confidence in the findings of clinical trials conducted in Australia.
+The quality of clinical research in Australia is internationally recognised and provides confidence in findings of clinical trials conducted in Australia.

 Standards of conduct

-Clinical trials in Australia follow accepted international good clinical practice (GCP) standards of conduct, such as those developed by the:
+Clinical trials in Australia follow accepted international good clinical practice (GCP) standards of conduct aligned with:

 Australian clinical trials adhere to: